 Oliver Hersey is the president of Jerusalem University College in Jerusalem, Israel, an institution committed to helping students engage the geography, history, archaeology, languages, and cultures of the biblical world.
 He loves providing students opportunities to see the contours of the Holy Land and teaching them about the cultural backgrounds, history, and literary traditions of the ancient Near East, particularly as they inform our understanding of the Bible.
 His research interests lie in comparing ancient Near Eastern texts with biblical texts.
 Exemplary of this is his dissertation titled “The Marriage at Mount Sinai: Reading Exodus in the Context of ancient Near Eastern Diplomatic Marriages.”
 Hersey completed his PhD in Old Testament from Trinity Evangelical Divinity School, and has taught at North Park University in Chicago.

 Kyle Keimer is Senior Research Fellow in the Department of History and Archaeology at Macquarie University, where he was Senior Lecturer in Archaeology, History, and Language of Ancient Israel.
-He has returned to the U.S. to found The Bible in Context, a company that produces educational content for increasing biblical literacy.
-For over 20 years he has been excavating in Israel and Cyprus and is currently co-director of the Khirbet el-Rai excavations.
+He also lectures at Jerusalem University College.
+For over 20 years he has been excavating in Israel and Cyprus and was co-director of the Khirbet el-Rai excavations.
 He loves digging as much as he loves working with ancient texts, especially the books of 1-2 Samuel and Isaiah.
 His research currently focuses on the early Israelite monarchy in text and archaeology.
-He’s co-edited Registers and Modes of Communication in the Ancient Near East (Routledge) and published articles in various journals.
+He’s co-edited Registers and Modes of Communication in the Ancient Near East (Routledge) and The Ancient Israelite World (Routledge), and he’s published articles in various journals.